 With all of the beautiful nature and serenity of the DYZC, you may just want to stay on the grounds enjoying the view of the lake (lago Atitlan), reading a book in a hammock, dipping in the river pools, or book a massage or other treatments at the DYZC.
 If you feel like venturing out to see more of what is around Lake Atitlan, there are great opportunities to explore.
 You can take an excursion to neighboring villages/towns, swim, kayak, hike, bird watch, enjoy holistic treatments in San Marcos, and more.

 The simplest way to get around Lake Atitlan is via lancha (boat).
 Tzununa has a dock at which lanchas headed to either Panajachel or San Pedro stop every 20-40 minutes.
 Tuk-tuks (rickshaws/ small motorized taxis) are easily found and can be hailed anywhere.
-Guatemalan tuk-tuk drivers are generally very friendly and honest (even if hoping for a bit extra for longer rides from foreigners) and we have never heard of people having real problems.
+Guatemalan tuk-tuk drivers are generally very friendly and honest (even if hoping for a bit extra for longer rides from foreigners).
 It is also possible to walk to neighboring villages/towns via the dirt roads along the lake.
 Though incidents are rare it is advised not to walk after dark or with valuables.

-All the villages around Lake Atitlan are awesome, but the most known ones for travelers are San Pedro, San Marcos, Panajachel, and now Tzununa is the next up and coming spiritual / permaculture center.
+All the villages around Lake Atitlan are awesome, but the most known ones for travelers are San Pedro, San Marcos, and Panajachel.
+Tzununa is the next up-and-coming spiritual / permaculture center.

 The DYZC is located in Tzununa – the Mayan land of hummingbirds and water.
 This quiet, serene village is surrounded by hills on Lake Atitlan with great views of the volcanoes on the other side of the lake.